Dekina

 The northeasterly line of equal latitude and longitude passes through the southeast of the LGA.

 It has an area of 2,461 km2 and a population of 260,312 at the 2006 census.

 The postal code of the area is 272.

 Climatic Condition

-With a year-round temperature range of 64°F to 93°F and a wet season marked by overcast skies and a dry season marked by humid skies, the climate is hot and oppressive.
+With a year-round temperature range of 64 F to 93 F and a wet season marked by overcast skies and a dry season marked by humid skies, the climate is hot and oppressive.

+Economy

+Dekina Local Government Area is home to a variety of crops, including cocoyam, cassava, and yam.
+Numerous mineral mines and trade, with multiple markets in the area where a wide range of commodities are bought and sold, are two other significant economic activity in the area.